Thursday, June 4

 “The small rituals of daily life—making dinner, tending the garden, reading to children—are what keep civilization going when the larger world seems to have gone mad.” --- Adam Gopnik

-The small rituals of cooking and gardening may have been lifelong passions for some of us; for others, they’ve been discovered late in life.
-Whether you’re a beginner or a seasoned expert, come share your discoveries and experiences.
+The small rituals of cooking and gardening have been lifelong passions for some; for others, perhaps they have been discovered late in life.
+Whether a beginner or a seasoned expert, come share your discoveries and experiences.
 What are your successes in the kitchen and/or garden?
 What works for you?
 What would you never try again?
-Chefs from our class as well as gardening experts like Jeff Lowenfels ’71 and community gardener Helen Snively ’71 will start the discussion on these small rituals that can be so important.

 3. Is This How Universities Die?